ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a person’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a person’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Although there is no official staging system for Ewing sarcoma, the following criteria help doctors describe Ewing sarcoma and work together to plan the best treatments:

 Localized Ewing sarcoma.
 The tumor is only found by physical examination or by imaging in the primary site or in lymph nodes next to the tumor.
 Lymph nodes are the small, bean-shaped organs that help fight infection.
 The tumor has not spread beyond that area.